Coin Value and Bet Level in Online Slots Explained

-In this case the bet level feature is going to be handful.
+In this case, the bet level feature is going to be quite handy.
 Just set 0.01 (coin value) x 4 (bet level or coins per line) x 20 (pay-lines) = 0.80 euro.
 Now we have an option to play with the spin cost not only 0.80 euro but 0.60 euro as well (just decrease the bet level by one point to 3).

-I hope you have got at least the general idea relatively how this system works.
-As for me, I found the bet level option quite convenient, since it allows to adjust our bet sizings in a more flexible way.
+I hope you have got at least a general idea regarding how this system works.
+As for me, I found the bet level option quite convenient, since it allows us to adjust our bet sizings in a more flexible way.
 NetEnt, as a leader of the gambling software industry, finds it necessary to have, and those guys have a ton of experience in this field.